Do you want to find an answer to the question, “what is search engine optimization?” I’m here to help.

 - Produce multilingual content: Having content in different languages isn’t as hard as you think.
 You’re breaking down so many barriers when you do this by allowing people who aren’t native English speakers to absorb whatever value you offer.

 - Research keywords in other countries: Almost all of the keyword research tools allow you to conduct research for other countries.
 If you’re targeting people outside of your native country, you need to perform the right keyword research to reach those people.

 Lastly, let’s take a look at the social factors of off-page SEO.
-Besides social signals directly from the searcher, there are other ways good results on social media will help you rank better.
+Besides social signals, there are other ways good results on social media will help you rank better.

 Whether that’s directly through more links or indirectly through a PR boost, social matters.